modchester/revtube/README.md

 # RevTube: PHP video sharing software
-## DO NOT USE THIS RIGHT NOW, THE CURRENT VERSION IS BROKEN WITH THE CURRENT SQL FILE AND IS MISSING CSS
+## DO NOT USE THIS RIGHT NOW, IT'S CURRENTLY INCOMPATIBLE WITH THE PROVIDED SQL FILE

 ## If you are looking to host this yourself, and you do not want the UI changes, commit [6c606d8](https://github.com/catrilldev/revtube/commit/6c606d8010515ab18c560225570d544bcfdd9677) is the last to not have these changes.
 If you do want the UI changes (mainly to the uploader), ignore this.